Who needs to register as a home improvement contractor?

 Once you are notified of the complaint and the complaint has been reviewed by the HIC Program Coordinator or a hearing officer to confirm OCABR's jurisdiction, a hearing will be scheduled before a hearing officer.
 Due to the volume of complaints received by OCABR, the hearing officer will only reschedule a hearing in extenuating circumstances and only after a written request is submitted and received at least 10 days before the scheduled hearing date.
 From this point forward, any and all communication must be directed to the Program Coordinator and a copy of the communication must be forwarded to the homeowner making the complaint at the same time the communication is sent to the Program Coordinator.
 The homeowner owes you the same obligation in communication with OCABR.

-The hearings generally last for one and one-half hours and are held in Boston.
+The hearing generally last for one and one-half hours and are held in Boston.
 During the hearing, both the homeowner/witness making the complaint and the contractor/respondent will be given an opportunity to present their evidence and testimony.
 The contractor may, but is not required, to obtain an attorney for representation during the hearing.
 Following the hearing, the Hearing Officer will make a determination of what, if any, violations occurred and what sanctions are appropriate.
 Possible sanctions may include:

 - A reprimand;